thatssweety/Handwriting-Recognition-and-Classification-Of-Hindi-Vowels/README.md

 # Code
  In Python

- # Loading data and Image Pre-Processing
+ # Loading Data and Image Pre-Processing

  ```python